What to consider before getting your first credit card

 However, if you have no source of income or it’s inconsistent, then it can make lenders nervous about lending to you.
 This is because your income will seem less secure.

 If you’ve changed jobs a lot, then this can also put lenders off.
-If you've just started at a new job, it could be worth waiting a couple of months before you apply for a credit card.
+If you've just started a new job, it could be worth waiting a couple of months before you apply for a credit card.

 Do I need a credit builder credit card?